ansible/ansible/docs/docsite/rst/windows_winrm.rst

 In the box displayed after running the above, the new user/group must have the ``Read`` and ``Execute`` permissions for it to work.

-While non administrator accounts can be used with WinRM, there is a lot less that can be done with these accounts so it is not a common use cases and tested with modules.
+While non-administrator accounts can be used with WinRM, there is a lot less that can be done with these accounts so it is not a common use case and has not been tested with modules.

 WinRM Encryption